CLMcCork/goneFishing/README.md

-Things I would like to improve/add to this project: (putting this here for accountability 💪 ) -not a fan of the mobile layout-fix this!
+Things I would like to improve/add to this project: (putting this here for accountability 💪 ) 🐠 not a fan of the mobile layout look-it's not fully responsie yet-fix this!
--make sure mapbox, pins, and fishingholes show up on index page when on mobile -infinite scroll on reviews page? (in case there are lots of reviews for a fishing hole) -add pagination on index page
+🐡 make sure mapbox, pins, and fishingholes show up on index page when on mobile 🐟 infinite scroll on reviews page? (in case there are lots of reviews for a fishing hole) 🎣 add pagination on index page
--maybe add a thumbnail image or number of stars (from review) to the popup box (And remove hyperlink? so it looks better) -on home page, move nav bar brand to far left and links to far right of page? improve the look of this page
+🐠 maybe add a thumbnail image or number of stars (from review) to the popup box (And remove hyperlink? so it looks better) 🐡 on home page, move nav bar brand to far left and links to far right of page? improve the look of this page
--Rock Salt google fonts for title (issue w/ CSP not accepting it--need to research) -the edit/delete option looks weird—need to fix when deleting a photo -fish favicon for tab
+🐟 Rock Salt google fonts for title (issue w/ CSP not accepting it--need to research) 🎣 the edit/delete option looks weird—need to fix when deleting a photo 🐠 fish favicon for tab
--make sure everything is accessible!! (and also make sure works in different browsers) -include some of my seed data so there are more pins on the map/more fishing holes on index page -add a search bar to search for a fishing hole
+🐡 make sure everything is accessible!! (and also make sure works in different browsers) 🐟 include some of my seed data so there are more pins on the map/more fishing holes on index page 🎣 add a search bar to search for a fishing hole
--create a password reset option
+🐠 create a password reset option
--option to pay for fishing hole fee w/in the app--is there a free payment api? how to test this b/c don't want to take real payments (this is not a business page)?  -host project on my website--need to change the heroku link to include my domain (figure this out)
+🐡 option to pay for fishing hole fee w/in the app--is there a free payment api? how to test this b/c don't want to take real payments
+🐟 host project on my website--need to change the heroku link to include my domain (figure this out) 🎣 how to make this readme file look better on github
--how to make this readme file look better on github -make all images on index page same height as on the show page
+🐠 make all images on index page same height as on the show page

 Finally, I'd like to thank Colt Steele, the instructor for the Web Developer Bootcamp on Udemy.
 I just finished his course on July 22, 2021.
 My Gone Fishing project was based off of the YelpCamp project in Colt's course.
 I learned so much from his course, doing YelpCamp, and then working on this project.
 I'm excited to keep learning and to begin my next coding adventure!